Kindred spirits who’ve greatly influenced the course of my life

-Allen launched his weekly radio program “NonFiction” at WBAI in 1993, displaying skill as an interviewer and broughing his distinctive, cadant voice to the urban public.
+Allen launched his weekly radio program “NonFiction” at WBAI in 1993, displaying skill as an interviewer and brought his distinctive, resonant voice to the urban public.
 His moniker “Media Assassin” tells it all.
-As for politics, he chooses to imbue them into the subjects and perspectives he highlights in his interviews.
+As for politics, he chooses to imbue it into the subjects and perspectives he highlights in his interviews and broadcasts.

 Despite the very different subjects of our work, we continue our association through our dedication to the power of ‘voice’ and our commitment as activists.
 He steadfastly supports my work for Arab/Muslim peoples, reminding me of Toni Morrison’s adage:– “The serious function of racism is distraction”.
 I absolutely understand. https://en.wikipedia.org/wiki/Harry_Allen_(journalist)

 As an aspiring writer and a dedicated Arab-American, Steven was drawn to the Radius of Arab American Writers Inc during the time (1990s) I was its director.
 An early essay by Steven was awarded the RAWI prize in creative prose and drew him more deeply into the community of Arab writers in the US; he eventually became RAWI’s director.
 He and I were committed non-fiction writers while most members of our organization were fiction writers and poets.